SergeyIvanovDevelop/Blockchain-Crypto-Messanger/README.md

 8. Run the `Android` application, enter the `IP` address and port of the server with `Ubuntu` OS, where the node with the messenger core is deployed, and click the `Connect` button.<br>

 You need to add users.
 For this you need to have:
-- `File-key` of the user with whom you want to communicate (you can generate such a file using the [gen_key](./gen_key) utility) by typing the command in the terminal: `./gen_key <key_size> <output_filename>`.
+-`File-key` of the user with whom you want to communicate (you can generate such a file using the [gen_key](./gen_key) utility) by typing the command in the terminal: `./gen_key <key_size> <output_filename>`.
 Only ONE of the users generates a `key file` and transfers it to another person in a personal meeting or via a trusted communication channel
-- `i2p`-address of the interlocutor (receives it also during a personal meeting or via a trusted communication channel)
-- `yggdrasil`-address of the interlocutor (receives it also during a personal meeting or via a trusted communication channel)
+-`i2p`-address of the interlocutor (receives it also during a personal meeting or via a trusted communication channel) -`yggdrasil`-address of the interlocutor (receives it also during a personal meeting or via a trusted communication channel)

 Next you need:
 - Place the `key file` of the interlocutor in the code directory from the `bcm-linux-console` branch